danzeeeman/FULLSCREEN/README.md

 ### Change Strings.xml and Copy Your Media
 Change the values in Strings.xml to match your file names.
-Note you should only use a-z0-9 or lowercase alphanumeric file names without spaces or special chars.
-For Video please DO NOT list the file extension in the Strings.xml file.
+Strings.xml is located in ```res/values``` _Note you should only use a-z0-9 or lowercase alphanumeric file names without spaces or special chars_ _For Video please DO NOT list the file extension in the Strings.xml file_
-Strings.xml is located in ```res/values```

 ![][5]

 You should also update Strings.xml to reflect your new activity you wish to Auto Boot.